macarrie/vidocq/README.md

 ```

 ## Contributing
 Vidocq is Open Source.
-Do not hesitate to opne issues for bugs or improvements
+Do not hesitate to open issues for bugs or improvements